lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

     subdir/image_3.png

-The output bucket should then look like this:
+The Lightly bucket should then look like this:

 .. code-block:: console

-    s3://my-output-bucket/
+    s3://my-Lightly-bucket/
         L .lightly/
             L relevant_filenames.txt